TAP Adventure

-The Tap Adventure Program combines the best of Tapawingo island life with off-island outdoor excursions.
-Your daughter will experience enriching camp traditions, meaningful faith moments, and adventures that build confidence and foster friendships.
+The TAP Adventure Program combines the best of Tapawingo island life with off-island outdoor excursions.
+Your camper will experience enriching camp traditions, meaningful faith moments, and adventures that build confidence and foster friendships.

 What is TAP Adventure?